noodles-1/function-frontend/README.md

 ## Description

-The program features the exchange of USD to Ethereum and vice versa.
+The program features adding and purchasing of books from an online store through ETH.
 The `getBalance()` function returns the current Ethereum balance of the account.
 The `getBooks()` functions retuns an array of the books existing in the storage.
 The `deposit()` function allows the user to deposit Ethereum on the account.
 The `addBook()` function allows the user to regsiter or add a new book to the storage.
 The `purchaseBook()` function lets the user to purchase a book.

 ## Getting Started